 The IT service value chain is made up of two parts: ITSM and ITOM and both the components have similar objectives, customers, overheads, and risks.

 To use ITSM and ITOM in cohesion requires planning and efforts on both sides, but it helps maximize business value and agility.
-The combination can end up becoming truly revolutionary for IT maturity and end-user experience.

 By harnessing the power of a unified platform like Motadata, you can leverage automation and predictive intelligence to greatly minimize people-generated incidents with ITSM and machine-generated incidents with ITOM and get IT working together like never before.